ganesh2583/Angular-Basics/README.md

 # Angularbasics

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.0.
+This Project is my atempt on Angular 2 basics.
+This covers concepts of Angular Components, Directives, Services (Dependency Injection), Custom Angular Events, Tempaltes Forms, Modal Driven Forms and Angular Animations.

 ## Development server